Oostvaardersplassen: Wet and dry areas

 In the wet area along the Markermeer, there are large reedbeds on clay, where greylag geese often feed.
-Oostvaardersplassen is also a Special Protection Area for birdlife, such as the great cormorant, common spoonbill, great egret, white-tailed eagle, Eurasian bittern, common kingfisher, grey heron, common raven, barnacle goose, little egret, Savi's warbler, and bearded reedling, among many other animals, such as the European red fox, and Nicrophorus vespillo burying beetle.
+Oostvaardersplassen is also a Special Protection Area for birdlife, such as the great cormorant, common spoonbill, great egret, white-tailed eagle, Eurasian bittern, common kingfisher, grey heron, common raven, barnacle goose, little egret, Savi's warbler, bearded reedling, Red kite, Pied avocet, and European robin among many other animals, such as the European red fox, and Nicrophorus vespillo burying beetle.

 Before the establishment of the reserve, the dry area was a nursery for willow trees, and in the first year hundreds of seedlings could be found on each square metre.
 This led to concern that a dense woodland would develop, significantly reducing the value of the habitat for water birds.
 To avoid this, the park's managers brought in a number of large herbivores to keep the area more open, including Konik horses, red deer and Heck cattle.
 These large grazing animals are kept out in the open all year round without supplemental feeding for the winter and early spring, and are allowed to behave as wild animals (without, for example, for now, castrating males).
+Allowing grazing animals had caused the vegetation of the Oostvaardersplassen to become stress-tolerant, low in stature, and more open and homogenous with a higher species richness as compared to areas that are left ungrazed.
 The ecosystem developing under their influence is thought to resemble those that would have existed on European river banks and deltas before human disturbance.
 However, there is some controversy about how natural the ecosystem is because it is a fenced in area with limited space, there are currently no wildlife corridors to connect the reserve to other places, it has a pumping station to control and prevent floods, and the area lacks large predators to keep the large numbers of herbivores in check, such as the Eurasian wolf, Eurasian brown bear and Eurasian lynx.